 Do remember that checking accounts are not meant to hold your entire savings.
 Other financial products such as savings accounts, IRAs, and money market accounts are better suited for this since they offer much better interest rates.

-How Much Do Senior Checking Accounts Cost?
+How Much Do Checking Accounts for Seniors Cost?

 In most cases, checking accounts can cost nothing, with ‘can’ being the keyword here.
 While there are many free checking accounts, several others have specific requirements you’ll need to meet to make it actually free.